 The Association of Christian Schools International (ACSI) exists to strengthen Christian schools and equip Christian educators worldwide as they prepare students academically and inspire them to be devoted followers of Jesus Christ.
-ACSI works to accomplish its mission by providing many of the resources needed by more than 23,000 member schools in 108 countries around the world.
-The combined student enrollment of these member schools now exceeds 5.5 million students, making ACSI the largest Protestant Christian school organization in the world.
+ACSI works to accomplish its mission by providing many of the resources needed by nearly 24,000 member schools in over 100 countries around the world.
+The combined enrollment of these member schools exceeds 5.5 million students, making ACSI the largest Protestant school organization in the world.

-ACSI began in 1978 as the result of a union of several Christian school associations throughout the United States and Canada.
-ACSI is organized as a nonprofit religious education association.
-It functions as a practitioner organization with a professional staff, a committed board of directors, and local volunteers.
+ACSI began in 1978 as the result of a union of several Christian school associations throughout the United States.
+ACSI is a nonprofit religious education association that functions as a practitioner organization with a professional staff and a committed board of directors.

 ACSI's global headquarters is located in Colorado Springs, Colorado.
-Ten U.S. regional offices serve member schools located in every state.
+Nine U.S. regional offices serve member schools in every state.
 ACSI also has an office in Washington, D.C., which deals with U.S. legislative and regulatory matters.
-Eighteen offices in 17 countries serve member schools in the regions outside the U.S. – Canada (two offices), Guatemala, Dominican Republic, Paraguay, Ecuador, Brazil, Hungary, Romania, France, Ukraine, South Africa, Democratic Republic of the Congo, Nigeria, Australia, Philippines, Indonesia, and South Korea.
+Outside the United States, 18 ACSI offices serve member schools on five continents.

 ACSI member schools integrate faith and learning so that one day students will integrate faith and life.
-We believe that what the world needs are devoted followers of Jesus Christ who are thoroughly prepared to fulfill the purposes for which they were created by God.
+We believe that the world needs devoted followers of Jesus Christ who are thoroughly prepared to fulfill the purposes for which God created them.

 Association of Christian Teachers and Schools